sigreen/rest-mft-osgi/README.md

 For your test file, you will see an LAU value printed.
 Copy this value as you'll need it later.

 6) To test the WS, use apache-jmeter with the JMX project included in rest-mft-ws/src/test/jmeter.
-Update the JMS project to reference your test files, using the LAU calculated for each test file in step 5.
+Update the JMX project to reference your test files, using the LAU calculated for each test file in step 5.

 Getting Help
 ============================